hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 yep

-[10:44:51](#16175330919657RyLQx:gitter.im) <hiiamboris (NOT THIS ONE)>: it's up to you to do so, as programming languages I know of never work that way í ½í¸‰
+[10:44:51](#16175330919657RyLQx:gitter.im) <hiiamboris (NOT THIS ONE)>: it's up to you to do so, as programming languages I know of never work that way ğŸ˜‰

 [10:45:31](#16175331319658jimxi:gitter.im) <hiiamboris (NOT THIS ONE)>: mold it first, evaluate later